Saqt az-Zand

-Saqt az-Zand (سقط الزند; also transliterated as Sikt al-Zand and translated as The Spark of the Fire Stick or The Falling Spark of Tinder) was the first collection of poetry by Al-Ma'arri.
+Saqt az-Zand (سقط الزند; also transliterated as Sikt al-Zand and translated as The Spark of the Fire Stick or The Falling Spark of Tinder) was the first collection of poetry by al-Ma'arri.
 It consists of seventy-four qasidas amounting to over three thousand lines, written in his youth and early adulthood, before the year 1020.

 Literary themes, style and language

 The qasida form was a very common one in Arab poetry and one of its purposes was to serve as a vehicle for the praise of a patron or some other notable man.
 Al-Maarri’s earlier qasidas conformed to this tone and style, and were also notable for their undertone of Shia values.
 His work included an elegy on his late father. praise for Sa'd al-Dawla, various notables of Aleppo and librarians of Baghdad.
 It included his reactions to political events in contemporary Syria.
 He praised important individuals on all sides of the various conflicts that beset his homeland, including the Fatimid general Bandjutakin.

 The Saqt as-Zand collection achieved great popularity when it was circulated in Baghdad.
 Although it occupies a central place in the canon of Arabic literature it is relatively unknown to readers who do not speak the language, perhaps because of the extraordinary difficulty of translating its dense, erudite verse.
 The title of the collection itself poses challenges of comprehension and translation.
 'Saqt' means 'spark' but the more usual meaning is 'falling', evoked in the English translation 'The Falling Spark of the Tinder'.
-A 'zand' was a fire drill; the commentator Al-Khwarazimi said that title was an allusion to the effort required to grasp the meaning of the verses, similar to the effort involved in producing fire from friction between two pieces of wood.
+'Zand' was a fire drill; the commentator al-Khwarazimi said that title was an allusion to the effort required to grasp the meaning of the verses, similar to the effort involved in producing fire from friction between two pieces of wood.